MohamedMohsen01/Python-Projects/README.md

+## Pyhton Portfolio

-Welcome to my Python portfolio!
-Here you’ll find a collection of projects I’ve built.
-Feel free to explore and reach out with any questions.
+Welcome to my Pyhton portfolio!
+Here you’ll find a collection of projects I’ve created.
+Feel free to explore, and reach out if you have any questions.